cabreramouzo/ocado_challenge/README.md

 ![Link Network Conditioner screen](https://useyourloaf.com/blog/network-link-conditioner/002.png)

 This app is very simple but contains a few tests.
-To test an MVVM architecture, I use a Repo pattern to provide an abstraction of data and be able to mock up the fake local data for testing JSON decodification into App's models.
+To test an MVVM architecture, I use a Repo pattern to provide an abstraction of data using [Swift Genereics](https://docs.swift.org/swift-book/LanguageGuide/Generics.html) and be able to mock up a fake local data for testing JSON decodification into App's models.

 Source files are grouped into screens/feature related, due this app has 2 screen types, there are `ProductList` and `ProductDetail` folders with its `Model`, `ViewModel` and `View` swift files.